 The lens gathers light

-The lens is not a vacuum cleaner, it doesn’t suck photons and push them to the sensor.
+The lens is not a vacuum cleaner, it doesn’t suck photons and push them toward the sensor.

 The lens transmits the light within its field of view from the outside toward the sensor.
 Notice the word toward and not “onto the sensor”.